 This year's European Union Film Festival is afiliated with the World Film Festival of Bangkok, at Esplanade Cineplex.

-Four Months, Three Weeks, & Two Days, the Romanian 'new wave' film which won the Palme d'Or at Cannes earlier this year, is screening on 3rd and 4th November.
+Four Months, Three Weeks, & Two Days, the Romanian New Wave film that won the Palme d'Or at Cannes earlier this year, is screening on 3rd and 4th November.
 The film, by Cristian Mungiu, stars Anamaria Marinca as Otilia, a student who helps her friend Gabita (Laura Vasiliu) obtain an illegal abortion shortly before the fall of the Iron Curtain.

 Mungiu films most interior scenes with a stationary camera, contrasted by shaky hand-held shots for corridors and exteriors.
 The two leading characters provide a further contrast: Gabita's (frankly annoying, though realistic) self-deluding naivety is offset by Otilia's determination and resilience.
 Back-street abortion is hardly a new topic, though the film also reveals the everyday hardships of life in a Communist state - black-market cigarettes, daily power-cuts, and Trabants.